courselab/snaskii21/README.md

 ## Docker environment execution

-For instructions on how to compile and execute Snaskii21 using Docker, check the [Docker README](/docker_env/README.md).
+For instructions on how to compile and execute using Docker, checkout the [dedicated document](/docker_env/README.md).